Dallas Paternity Attorney

 As a father, establishing proof of paternity in Texas can be accomplished when you complete and sign an Acknowledgement of Paternity form, which is available from the Department of State Health Services.
 Signing this form assumes that you, as the father, have no issues regarding paternity.
 When you sign it, you become the child's legal father.

 With the advent of genetic testing, establishing proof of fatherhood has become relatively simple.
 However, both parents have legal rights regarding the administration of paternity testing and the responsibilities that follow proof of paternity.
-Call us to learn more about these responsibilities.
+Genetic testing is an essential element of establishing and acknowledging paternity.
+It is important to work with a professional law firm to protect your rights and ensure that you are on the right side of the law.

 Settle Your Paternity Questions with the Help of Our Firm!